tangentsoft/pidp8i/HACKERS.md

 consider uninstalling it to force `autosetup` to build and use `jimsh0`.

-The `Makefile.in` file is largely a standard [GNU `make`][gmake] file excepting only that it has variables substituted into it by [`autosetup`][asbs] using its `@VARIABLE@` syntax.
+The `Makefile.in` file is largely a standard [GNU `make`][gmake] file excepting only that it has variables substituted into it by `autosetup` using its `@VARIABLE@` syntax.
 At this time, we do not attempt to achieve compatibility with other `make` programs, though in the future we may need it to work with [BSD `make`][bmake] as well, so if you are adding features, you might want to stick to the common subset of features implemented by both the GNU and BSD flavors of `make`.
 We do not anticpate any need to support any other `make` flavors.

 (This, by the way, is why we're not using some heavy-weight build system such as the GNU Autotools, CMake, etc.  The primary advantage of GNU